 Staff had recorded important information about people; for example, personal history, plans for the future and important relationships.
 People's preferences regarding their daily support were recorded.
-Most staff demonstrated a good understanding of what was important to people and how they liked their care to be provided.
+Where people were not able to express their preferences, staff had consulted with family members to gain an understanding of what they thought their preferences would be.
+Staff demonstrated a good understanding of what was important to people and how they liked their care to be provided.
 This information was used to ensure people received support in their preferred way.

 Staff communicated with people in accessible ways, which took into account any sensory impairment that affected their communication.
-There was clear information in people's care plans about any specific communication needs they had and support they needed from staff.
-Examples included details of how hearing loss affected some people's communication and how some people did not use verbal communication and relied on staff interpreting facial expressions and body language.
+There was clear information in people's care plans about any specific communication needs they had and support they needed from staff to ensure they understood.
+Examples included details of how people used verbal and non-verbal communication and how people's mental health conditions could affect their communication.
 We observed staff putting the guidance into practice, giving people time to communicate and responding to non-verbal communication.